-For information about documentation please download this introductory Welcome-to-Canada
+For information about documentation please download Welcome-to-Canada

 Accommodation in Vancouver

-Surrey & Delta & Langley: Around 1.5 hours to 2 hours journey to Metro Vancouver by train and buses.
+Surrey & Delta & Langley: Around 1.5 hours to 2 hours journey to Vancouver by train and buses.

 Single Bedroom in Shared House/Shared Apartment

 Bachelor/Studio suite is a small room that combines bathroom, bedroom, and kitchen into a single room.
 There is no separation between your kitchen and bedroom.
-It usually costs about $700-1000 CAD/month depending on location.
+It usually costs between $700-1000 CAD/month depending on location.

 Working in Vancouver

-As per June 2017, the minimum wage in Vancouver is $10.85/hour CAD.
+Currently the minimum wage in Vancouver is $10.85/hour CAD.
 There are many part-time jobs available for international students with or without any work experience.

 If you have any professional expertise, you can apply and possibly get a job here in Vancouver that relates to your profession.
 However, your skills must first be recognised and certified by the Government of Canada.